+The main complications resulting from delay of presentation to a veterinarian are: increased blood potassium levels (hyperkalemia) resulting in cardiac arrest, kidney damage, and bladder rupture.
 The most common of these is hyperkalemia.
 These cats have an increased risk of death during the unblocking period and a poorer prognosis.
 An otherwise healthy cat that is presented early for blocking has a good prognosis.
-For these reasons it is imperative tohave your cat treated immediately.
+For these reasons it is imperative to have your cat treated immediately.

 The typical hospital stay for an uncomplicated blocked kitty is approximately 2-3 days.
 We generally leave a urinary catheter in for 24 hours and monitor urine output and character closely.
-Once the catheter is pulled, we watch them for another day or so to be sure that urination is relatively normal and re-obstruction does not occur.
+Once the catheter is removed, we watch them for another day or so to be sure that urination is relatively normal and re-obstruction does not occur.
 Intravenous fluid therapy, antibiotics and other supportive/symptomatic treatments are usually administered during their hospital stay.

 Some cats that have had a urethral obstruction never block again and some re-block multiple times.
 It is impossible to predict which will be recurrent “blockers.”
 For this reason, owners of these kitties must be careful to watch their cats for signs for the rest of the cat’s life.
 This must be taken into consideration if the cat is to be left at home alone for extended periods.
 It is best to board these cats at a veterinary facility during vacations.
-A surgical procedure, perineal urethrostomy/PU, is available for cats that recur.
+A surgical procedure, perineal urethrostomy (PU), is available for cats that recur.

-Again, it can not be stressed enough that a blocked cat is an emergency.
+Again, it cannot be stressed enough that a blocked cat is an emergency.
 Treatment by a veterinarian early gives the best prognosis and least chance of complications.
 Please talk to your local veterinarian about diets available for cats prone to urethral obstruction.